Position Trading: One of the Trading Styles

 Position Trading Example on Apple Daily Chart

-What is the Best Time Frame for Position Trading
+What Is the Best Time Frame for Position Trading

 When it comes to position trading, the time frame is very important.
 Unlike day trading, where traders focus on minutes or hours, position trading is about looking at the bigger picture.
 Traders usually use daily, weekly, or even monthly charts to plan their trades.